David Crosby's official cannabis brand - MIGHTY CROZ

-David Crosby – Rock and Roll hall of famer, iconic founding member of Crosby, Stills, Nash & Young and The Byrds, social activist and 50+ year cannabis connoisseur - answers a range of questions about cannabis.
+David Crosby – the legendary musician and cannabis connoisseur answers a range of questions about cannabis.

 "I like it for a whole lot of reasons.
 I like it for writing music.
 I like it for going to the museum.
 I like it for sex.
 I like it for building a fire and playing with the dogs.
+I like it for my aches and pains.
+I like it for helping me sleep.
 I really do enjoy it."

 “I was in Canada and a girl brought over some weed and she said now be careful, this is very strong.
 It was called "Kootenay thunderfuck" and it was so god-damned strong, it was way too strong - I wanted to hide under the piano and suck my thumb.”